 - Poultry injection syringe - if you've never used a marinade injector, this is a great tool to have.
-I prefer a metal one, as they're more durable and can be completely sterilized after using.
+I prefer a metal one, as they're more durable and can be completely sterilized after use.
 Depending on how often you plan to use one, you can go for a simple one or one with different syringe sizes.
 The more complex ones allow for thicker marinades to be injected as well as the liquid ones.
 Mine is a simple stainless steel one with 2 syringes from Sur La Table.

-- Mortar & Pestle - This is one of my favorite tools and I use it often for my ginger, garlic and in this case my serrano peppers too.
+- Mortar & Pestle - This is one of my favorite tools and I use it often for my ginger, garlic, and in this case my serrano peppers too.

 - Tupperware - A good large box with a tight lid that seals completely is necessary to marinate the chicken overnight.

 To steam the chicken you need to have: